ashryaagr/Fairness.jl/docs/src/algorithms.md

 These are the algorithms that have control over the final predictions.
 They can tweak final predictions to optimise fairness constraints.

 ### Equalized Odds Algorithm
-This algorithm supports training data with 2 or more possible values for the sensitive attribute.
 ```@docs
 EqOddsWrapper
 MLJFair.EqOddsWrapper(::MLJBase.Model)
 ```

 ### LinProg Algorithm
 This algorithm supports all the metrics provided by MLJFair.
-It hasn't been tested on other possible user defined metrics.
-It supports training data with binary sensitive attribute.
 ```@docs
 LinProgWrapper
 MLJFair.LinProgWrapper(::MLJBase.Model)